owenBeresford/extra-panda/README.md

 - Some of these unit tests are less meaningful than others, regrettably (running from Node).
 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com
 - Drop unused features.
 This makes everything less confusing and more readable.
 - With JS modules, have less functions inside functions, so unit tests are easier.
 Improve unit-test coverage as its now feasible (rather than behaviour testing).
 - Use TEST_ONLY symbols that expose entire module to unit tests.
 I will add config to strip them in release build.
 - Drop legacy test tools.
 - As proper TDD units as I have better tools now (JS modules + a fake DOM), make code better ~ separately to, and above every other bullet point.
 WARN: Some tests cannot be run outside of a real webrowser.
 - Vastly improve English/ readability of the code.
 Gain is separate to all other points.
 - As all this code is made after a minimiser script is adopted, faction code more finely into logical modules.
 So its more readable.
 - As a design principle, I have tried to avoid using global objects in my code to make testing easier.
 I can pass in, say, ''document'' as an optional param.
 - As a very non-funny joke: the first two versions of the SM sharebar are legacy HTML, but very easy to unit-test.
 Now I have much better test tech and libraries and less good tests on this feature.
 - This has quite high levels of testing.
 I have used JSDOM as part of JEST and similar tools.
 This project is the first time I am using it directly.
 It is a quite civilised was to test.
+- Assuming this project is frozen on feature completion, I do not need an installer.
+I will manually copy 1 compiled file to the static-host local-image.

 </details>
 <details>